-Samsung is planning to launch its next premium flagship S22 series, the Galaxy S22, Galaxy S22+ as well as the Galaxy S22 Ultra and now a new report has claimed that the series will be getting a Snapdragon 8 Gen 1 chip, instead of an Exynos 2200 chipset.
+Samsung is planning to launch its next premium flagship S22 series, the Galaxy S22, Galaxy S22+ and the Galaxy S22 Ultra.
+Now, a new report has claimed that the series will be getting a Snapdragon 8 Gen 1 chip instead of an Exynos 2200 chipset.

 According to known tipster Tron, the upcoming Galaxy S22 series Indian variant will skip the next-gen Exynos in favor of the Snapdragon SoC for the first time ever in the region, reports GizmoChina.

-This new premium mobile platform takes smartphone photography beyond pro, the company said.
+The company said that this new premium mobile platform takes smartphone photography beyond pro.

 Snapdragon Sight Technology includes the first commercial 18-bit mobile ISP, capturing over 4000x more camera data than its predecessor for extreme dynamic range, color, and sharpness at staggering speeds up to 3.2 gigapixels per second.

 This is also the first 8K HDR video capture in a mobile platform and it’s capable of capturing in the premium HDR10+ format that’s loaded with over a billion shades of color.

 With over 50 Snapdragon Elite Gaming features, Snapdragon 8 aims to deliver ultra-smooth responsiveness, colour-rich HDR scenes at the highest visual quality, and mobile-first desktop-level capabilities.